mr-eggleton/web-lit-core/_articles/07-tagging-101.md

 ### Tags In Action

+* Let’s practice using some real tags that are part of the HyperText Markup Language (HTML).
+* First, let’s check out a simple HTML document -- guess what-- from a web designer and developer, when they are building web pages, what they are working with is HTML code in a simple text file.

+> Tip!
+Open a simple HTML document in a text editor-- NotePad for PC and TextEdit for Mac, and also show it in a browser.
+Point out the tags in the document, and and show what they do.
+Suggested basic tags: h1, h2, h3, p, a, body.
+You can also show a more complex document (use View Source in the browser) to show that all web pages are text and code interpreted by the computer.

 ::: notes
 [15 mins]

-* Introduction: Explain that we’ve seen what tags look like, and how they work with content (what’s inside the tags).
-Now let’s practice using some real tags that are part of the HyperText Markup Language (HTML).
-* First, let’s check out a simple HTML document-- guess what-- from a web designer and developer, when they are building web pages, what they are working with is HTML code in a simple text file.

 > Tip!
 Open a simple HTML document in a text editor-- NotePad for PC and TextEdit for Mac, and also show it in a browser.
 Point out the tags in the document, and and show what they do.
 Suggested basic tags: h1, h2, h3, p, a, body.
 You can also show a more complex document (use View Source in the browser) to show that all web pages are text and code interpreted by the computer.